mricon/lce-talk/talk.rst

     An effective approach to avoid XSRF attacks is to always present an "Are you sure?" page responding to client's actions that are "drastic," such as wiring money, changing email settings, etc.
-    However, the downside of this approach is a so-called "Vista effect" -- asking the client to verify too many actions will be perceived as a usability blemish and may turn off people from your application.
+    However, the downside of this approach is a so-called "Just click yes effect" -- asking the client to verify too many actions will be perceived as a usability blemish and may turn off people from your application, or condition them to always click "yes."

 PHP: XSRF token example